tom1209-netizen/vit-tiny-accelerator/README.md

 | 11:6  | TILE_N         | RW   | 6’b000000 | Width of N dimension (elements).                                                                                                                                                                                                               |
 | 5:0   | TILE_M         | RW   | 6’b000000 | Height of M dimension (elements). |

+**Behavioral notes:**

+- `(TILE_M, TILE_N, TILE_K)` are interpreted in elements, not bytes.
+The hardware knows elements are INT8 on input and INT32 internally.
+Data mover computes byte counts as `elements * 1 byte (INT8)` or `elements * 4 bytes (INT32)` depending on which stream it is moving.
+- `STRIDE_A_LOG2 / STRIDE_B_LOG2` let us define packed vs strided layouts without needing extra stride registers.
+- `OP_CLASS + DATA_LAYOUT` let firmware tell the scheduler_tiler “which subroutine to run” and “which mux topology to use” without having to hand-toggle internal select lines like gemm_a_mux_sel, requant_out_sel, etc.
+- `LAST_TILE_HINT` is optional for production but useful for bring-up and unit test modes, to line up with STATUS.done_tick and PS polling.

 `ADDR_A_BASE (0x20)`

 **Default:** `32'h0000_0000`